Document Type : Clinical Report

 Case Description- The most important causes of abomasal fistulation have been described in association with umbilical hernia and infection and trauma.
 A 2-month-old male lamb with an open orifice on the ventral abdomen was referred to the veterinary teaching hospital (VTH) of Lorestan University.

 Treatment and Outcomes- After local anesthesia around the fistula, the abomasum adhering to the ventral muscular ring was dissected and closed.
-Then muscular ring was closed in vertical mattress pattern and subcutaneous tissue and skin were sutured in usual method.
+Then the muscular ring was closed in a vertical mattress pattern and subcutaneous tissue and skin were sutured in the usual method.